-Risks Related to the General Legal and Political Framework
+Risks Relating to the General Legal and Political Framework

 Risks from the legal and political framework have a considerable influence on the Mercedes-Benz Group's future business success.
 Regulations concerning vehicles' emissions, fuel consumption, safety and certification, as well as tariff aspects and taxes in connection with the sale or purchase of vehicles or vehicle parts, play an important role.
 Complying with these varied and often diverging regulations all over the world requires strenuous efforts on the part of the automotive industry.
+Geopolitical tensions can also have a significant impact on the business activities of an international company such as the Mercedes-Benz Group.

 In particular, changes in the legal and political framework at short notice can be associated with additional costs or higher investments for the Mercedes-Benz Group.

 Legal limits on the fuel consumption and/or CO2 emissions of car fleets exist in many markets, although the target values differ from market to market.
-Noncompliance with regulations applicable in the various markets might result in significant penalties and reputational harm, and might even mean that vehicles with conventional drive systems could not or could no longer be registered in the relevant markets.
+Non-compliance with regulations applicable in the various markets might result in significant penalties and reputational harm, and might even mean that vehicles with conventional drive systems could not or could no longer be registered in the relevant markets.

-Mercedes-Benz Cars and Mercedes-Benz Vans face the above-mentioned risks with respect to regulations concerning mandatory targets for the average fleet fuel consumption and CO2 emissions of new vehicles especially in the markets of China, Europe and the United States.
-In some markets, the modalities for target achievement granted by law, including the acquisition of external credits, will have to be utilized, which could have a negative impact on earnings.
+Mercedes-Benz Cars and Mercedes-Benz Vans face the described risks with respect to regulations concerning mandatory targets for the average fleet fuel consumption and $CO_2$ emissions of new vehicles especially in the markets of China, Europe and the United States.
 The market success of alternative drive systems is greatly influenced not only by customer acceptance but also by regional market conditions such as the battery-charging infrastructure, state support and tax conditions.